 A lot of the beginner terrain can be found on peak 9.
 This is found at the top of the Quicksilver Super Chair.
 The title “Super Chair” here is earned, and you’ll get to the top fast.

-If you’re learning to shred or warming up, this would be the chair I’d recommend to start on.
-It’s all green runs to the bottom and there’s a lot of slow zones as well.
-On these runs you can perfect the basics and begin to increase your skills for intermediate riding.
+If you’re learning to shred or warming up, this would be the chair I’d recommend starting on.
+It’s all green runs to the bottom and there are a lot of slow zones as well.
+On these runs, you can perfect the basics and begin to increase your skills for intermediate riding.